AnthonySteele/anthonysteele.github.io/TheBestAndWorstOfBlueGreenDeployments.md

 The idea was that less human-in-the-loop processes must be "cowboy yeeting code" rather than "repeatable, consistent automation that removes human error and never takes short-cuts".
 Asking to bypass management sign-off for each release could only be read as reckless corner-cutting, and not as a pre-requisite for quality.
 The incremental refactoring necessary for building quality in, never happened.

 This is a big reason why I don't work there any more.

+## Afterword

+While working there, I had a copy of the _Accelerate_ book (Forsgren, Humble and Kim, 2018) but I could not bring myself to read it, as I felt that it would further elevate my stress levels when I knew that could not bring any of those desired practices into use.
+I was not the person who needed to read it.

+Company culture matters.
+This is an example of the technical issues being easier to identify than the cultural issue, which they are actually downstream of.
+Cultural problems are often far harder to solve than the technical ones.
+You can't get the time to fix a problem if it's not even seen as a problem.
+You can't get the time to fix a problem if you're expected to only follow directions.

+Identify issues all you like, but these things don't change without support and buy-in from above.
+Is there psychological safety to make the suggestion, or will there merely be an immune response to expel the irritant?